Live migration with fall-forward TECH PREVIEW

 --target-db-name <TARGET_DB_NAME> \

---target-db-schema <TARGET_DB_SCHEMA> \
+--target-db-schema <TARGET_DB_SCHEMA> \ # MySQL and Oracle only

 4. Verify your migration.
 After the schema and data import is complete, the automated part of the database migration process is considered complete.
-You should manually run validation queries on both the source and target database to ensure that the data is correctly migrated.
+You should manually run validation queries on both the source and target YugabyteDB database to ensure that the data is correctly migrated.
 A sample query to validate the databases can include checking the row count of each table.

 Suppose you have the following scenario:

-• import data or import data file command fails.
+• import data to target command fails.

 • To resolve this issue, you delete some of the rows from the split files.